Cherreads

 He grabbed both sides of his chair.

-His breathing turned shallow.
+His breathing became shallow.

 "Hey—what's wrong with you?"
 Bimo asked.